innomedia/bingmaps/README.md

         ->SetGrayscaleMapType()  //Sets Grayscale Theme
         ->SetMapType(MapType) //  //Sets MapType Theme in case bing adds new themes ->setClusterLayer(true) // enables Clusting does nor really work with custom pin icons cluster icons and custom icons are both loaded
+        ->addScriptSetting("type","application/javascript"); // only needed if you use a cookie consent tool you may add additional attributes for those
         ;
     $Marker = bingMap\Marker::create($ID) //$ID - Some Number must be unique for all Markers ->SetPosition(bingMap\Coordinates::GetCoordinatesFromAddress("Teststreet 39 AreaCode AreaName"))